Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

 The Lykos 6-String Banjo is a very affordable 6 string banjo, and a good option for beginners who aren’t ready to commit to a more complex instrument.
 It is sturdy and well-made, with a sweet, mellow tone, offering great value for the price.

-However, it is made of Sapele and metal alloy, instead of the typical maple and mahogany wood of most banjos, altering the sound it produces.
+It is made of Sapele and metal alloy, instead of the typical maple and mahogany wood of most banjos, altering the sound it produces.

 It may also need a lot of setup before it can be played, including adjusting the neck, tailpiece and tension rings.
 This can be difficult to accomplish effectively, especially for a beginner.

 It also comes with plastic strings, which will not produce the same quality of sound as metal or nyglut ones – though these can be quite easily swapped over if you wish to.